 In Victoria, intimate partner violence is the leading contributor to death, disability and illness in women aged 15 to 44.

-While some men experience family violence, it is women and children who are most affected.
+Some men experience family violence, but women and children are most affected.
 Often people in a violent or abusive relationship want to talk about the issue but are unsure who to tell, what to say or how to bring it up.

-Starting the conversation can be challenging, but health professionals are well-placed to identify and respond to family violence.
-With the right tools and supports, you can help empower women to break the silence and seek safety.
+Starting the conversation can be challenging, but health professionals are well placed to identify and respond.
+With the right tools and supports, you can help empower victims to break the silence and seek.

 Education and training

 Several organisations offer education and training on identifying and responding to family violence.
-Subscribe to our fortnightly newsletter for information about upcoming sessions.
+Visit our for details, and subscribe to our fortnightly newsletter for information about upcoming sessions.